LTE Dual SIM

 USIM settings and initial attach process for this test is same as the operations in previous test(Test 1).
 It is assumed that you get both USIM successfully attached.

-Once the initial attachment is complete, make a Call from one of your USIM (in this test I made the call from SIM1) to the loopback number set in the configuration file (666 in this test).
-And then make it sure that the call go through.
+Once the initial attachment is complete, make a voice call from one of the USIMs.
+In this example, the call is made from SIM 1 to the loopback number configured in the Amarisoft configuration file.
+The loopback number used in this test is 666.

-While the voice call is going on with one SIM, generate an IP data traffic with another SIM and see if both of the traffic goes through.
+While the voice call is active on one SIM, generate IP data traffic using the other SIM and check whether both traffic types go through at the same time.